Have you ever heard the phrase the proof is in the pudding?

 What not to do When Proofing Pizza Dough

 If you place the pizza dough balls in a small container, the dough balls grow and stick to each other.

 So, bigger is better; your dough will need space and confined air to rise appropriately.

-At the end of the pizza dough proofing period, the dough rise will be about twice its original size and have developed rich yeasty flavors.
+At the end of the pizza dough proofing period, the dough will rise about twice its original size and have developed rich yeasty flavors.

-An extended proofing period will result in a better flavor, crust, crumb, and overall appearance; however, it’s also essential to ensure over-proofing doesn’t occur.
+An extended proofing period will result in a better flavor, crust, crumb, and overall appearance; however, it’s also essential to ensure that over-proofing doesn’t occur.

 If the fermented dough has rested for too long, the surplus of carbon dioxide in the dough will lead to large air bubbles that can pop and deflate the dough.

 Here’s What to do to Proof Pizza Dough

 It is best to place the pizza dough in a proof box for a better rise, as these containers are air-tight and specially made for this purpose.

 However, if you don’t have or want to get a pizza dough proofing box, any container with a tight seal will do.

 Benefits of Using a Pizza Dough Box

 The following are the benefits of dough boxes:

 - Proof boxes offer a clean and convenient place for your pizza dough or bread dough to cool, rest, and rise before baking.
 They stick less and are more space efficient for easier and better handling for a consistent round pizza.

 - Proof boxes help control temperature and humidity and create an ideal environment for the yeast to leaven the dough.

 Why Do You Need a Lid for Your Proofing Container?

 You don’t necessarily need to buy a dough proofing box, but having a container with a lid is a must!
 Cling film or a towel does not always do the best job.

 A container with a sealed lid: